 For some background on why I put this together, info on Google Street View, and general random thoughts please check out this post.

 Note for December 2016: Google has updated many of the Street Views from October 2016 for Lunenberg and Chester.
 As expected the Haven Herald signage is gone (you have to use the widget to look at historical views to see it).
-Hard is it may be to believe, bear in mind that Haven completed filming in this area in late 2014.
+Hard is it may be to believe, bear in mind that Haven completed filming in this area in 2014!
 The 2016 shot of the Pew Arena shows a nearly empty parking lot, no RVs or anything parked there.
 Nicki's Inn in Chester is up for sale.
 The building next to the Chester Playhouse is painted green now.
 I'm still waiting for new views of the Mahone Bay Centre and the Grey Gull house, but time has clearly moved on.
 One thing that seems slightly odd is there are no user-submitted photospheres from anywhere in Chester.
 There are a bunch in Lunenberg including one in the park next to the Town Hall (Haven PD), but it's like no one in Chester (or visiting there) knows how to make them or cares.
 Maybe that will change in time.

 I have updated the links for many of the locations because somehow they were no longer pulling up the correct locations, not sure if Google has changed how the coordinates work or what.
 If you find a link that clearly doesn't show what it's supposed to show please contact me.